 All patients will undergo at least two of these these three methods of staging.

-Once the staging has been determined it is described with a number (1-4) and often with a substage (a-c).
+Once the staging has been determined it is described with a number (I-IV) and often with a substage (a-d).
 The following table outlines the different stages of melanoma: